kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    If your ideas implement on the branch do not work out, you can simply remove the branch;
    this will discard your work on that one branch, keeping everything else nice and tidy.
-   If you idea did produce code that is worth adding to the template of that pipeline, you can open a GitHub pull request on the parent repository;
+   If you idea did produce code that is worth adding to the template of that pipeline, you can open a GitHub pull request on the upstream repository;
-   this will merge the updates on your branch to the main branch of the parent repository, which you can subsequently pull into the main branch of your fork... before creating another branch to work on another new feature!
+   this will merge the updates on your branch to the main branch of the upstream repository, which you can subsequently pull into the main branch of your fork... before creating another branch to work on another new feature!